syncfusion-content/xamarin-docs/Xamarin/Switch/states.md

 ---
 layout: post
-title: States in Syncfusion SfSwitch Xamarin.Forms
+title: States in Xamarin Switch control | Syncfusion
-description: Explaining about states in SfSwitch
+description: Learn here all about States support in Syncfusion Xamarin Switch (SfSwitch) control and more.
 platform: Xamarin
 control: Switch
 documentation: ug
 ---

-# States
+# States in Xamarin Switch (SfSwitch)

 Switch allows you to configure the states as explained in the following sections.